Help us raise $75,000 by Dec. 31st. We have received $37,825 so far. Donate Now.

 How to Untie Knots

 Bill Crecelius has written a straightforward, practical guide for those who seek to establish themselves in Vipassana meditation.
 He is an experienced Vipassana Teacher who was one of Goenkaji s earliest Western students.
-Drawing on his own long experience in the practice, A Meditator s Handbook is full of encouragement, homely examples and vivid illustrations.
+Drawing on his own long experience in the practice, A Meditator s Handbook is full of encouragement, homey examples and vivid illustrations.
 It contains a wealth of sound friendly advice.
 It is recommended for any Vipassana meditator, and especially for those who have just started practicing.

 Excerpt from the book: